Mariette Hartley: 1970s and 1980s

 Hartley continued to perform in film and TV during the 1970s, including two Westerns alongside Lee Van Cleef, Barquero (1970) and The Magnificent Seven Ride!
-(1972); and TV series including The Love Boat; The Streets of San Francisco; Emergency!; McCloud; Little House on the Prairie; Love, American Style; Police Woman; Star Trek and Columbo (1974's Publish or Perish co-starring Jack Cassidy and 1977's Try and Catch Me with Ruth Gordon).
+(1972); and TV series including The Love Boat; The Streets of San Francisco; Emergency!; McCloud; Little House on the Prairie; Love, American Style; Police Woman; and Columbo (1974's Publish or Perish co-starring Jack Cassidy and 1977's Try and Catch Me with Ruth Gordon).
 Hartley portrays similar characters as a publisher's assistant in both episodes.

 In 1977, Hartley appeared in the TV movie The Last Hurrah, a political drama based on the Edwin O'Connor novel of the same name; and earned her first Emmy Award nomination.

 Her role as psychologist Dr. Carolyn Fields in "Married", a 1978 episode of the TV series The Incredible Hulk – in which she marries Bill Bixby's character, the alter ego of the Hulk, won Hartley the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.
 She was nominated for the same award for her performance in an episode of The Rockford Files the following year.

 In 1983, Hartley reunited with Bixby in the sitcom Goodnight, Beantown, which ran for two seasons and brought her another Emmy Award nomination.
 (She worked with Bixby again in the 1992 TV movie A Diagnosis of Murder, the first of three TV movies that launched the series Diagnosis: Murder).

 In 1987, she co-hosted CBS's The Morning Program weekday morning news show alongside Rolland Smith, for ten months.